At the Table

 By: Lia Grabowski

 Learning to cook in the wild takes a little trial by fire—and plenty of advance prep.
-But the Local Palate tells you everything you need to know about camping recipes to make you feel like a gourmand in the woods.
+But TLP is here to guide you through camping recipes till you feel like a gourmand in the woods.

 Lia and Connor dig into their prepared camping recipes

-Yet, I hardly thought about the one thing that would connect me with the outdoors more than anything else: the camping food.
-I had a small mess kit, a camp stove, and my trusty cast-iron pan (a Christmas gift from Randy years prior, in fact).
+Yet, I hardly thought about the one thing that would connect me with the outdoors more than anything else: the camping recipes.
+I had a small mess kit, a camp stove, and my trusty cast-iron pan.
 But I didn’t give a whole lot of thought to what I’d be cooking in the woods—I just wanted to get out there to prove that I could, both to my admittedly hesitant husband and to myself.

 But I loved it.